-PID typically occurs when sexually transmitted bacteria spread from the vagina to your reproductive organs.
 Many infections can cause PID, but gonorrhea or chlamydia are common culprits.
-In other cases, bacteria can enter the reproductive tract when the cervix is disturbed, such as after childbirth, miscarriage, or abortion.
+In other cases, bacteria can enter the reproductive tract from childbirth, miscarriage, or abortion.

 Many of the risk factors associated with PID are connected to unprotected sex.
 Women may be at a higher risk for developing PID if they:

 - Are in a relationship with a person who has more than one sexual partner

 - Are younger than 25 years of age